 Health Score Ranges & Status Labels

 The Pathlight Health Score will indicate how every individual and team is performing.
 Below is a table of Pathlight's default labels applied to the performance score out of 100 points.
-You can let your Pathlight Customer Success Manager know if you would like these labels and/or ranges to be customized.
+You can let your Pathlight Customer Success Manager know if you want these labels, colors, and/or ranges customized.

 |Off path||0 to 25 points|